 Petting is the human version of rubbing.
 It also serves to combine your scent with the scents of your cats.
 Petting your cats and allowing them to rub on you is an important part of social bonding – so enjoy it!

 With a new cat, especially an adult, you should start this bonding process slowly using rubbing.
-Start by petting their head, face, and under the chin.
-Eventually move on to the flank and tail as the cat will allow.
+Start by petting their head, face, and chin.
+Eventually, move on to the flank and tail as the cat will allow.

 Pumpkin is a new arrival and already an adult.
 So far, he will allow, and even seems to enjoy, having his head and face petted but if we move beyond his shoulders he begins to growl – and we stop!
 Because he is already an adult, the bonding process will take longer and everyone knows to take it slow with him.
 (Just the other day he hopped up in a lap and lay down.
 He tolerated his back being petted but growled when she petted near the tail!
 We were all amazed at this big leap forward on his part!